awslabs/graphstorm/README.md

 It provides scalable graph loading, training and inference pipelines for various Graph Machine Learning (GML) models and is optimized for extremely large graphs (measured in billons of nodes and edges).
-GraphStorm provides a collection of built-in GML models and users can train a GML model with a single command line without writing any code.
+GraphStorm provides a collection of built-in GML models and users can train a GML model with a single command without writing any code.
 To help develop SOTA models, GraphStorm provides a large collection of arguments to configure model implementations and training pipelines to improve model performance.
 GraphStorm also provides a programming interface to train any custom GML models in a distributed manner.
 In this case, users